 The Master of Health Information Administration Program is housed within the Department of Graduate Programs of the School of Health Professions (SHP) at the Medical Sciences Campus, University of Puerto Rico.
 The Program prepares Health Information Administrators at the graduate level with entry-level professional competencies.
 The curriculum is offered during evening hours, from 5:00 PM to 10:00 PM.
-Some courses are offered on-line using the Blackboard Platform.

-The curriculum consists of two academic years and a summer session for 78 trimester credits of graduate level course work.
+The curriculum consists of two academic years and a summer session for 75 trimester credits of graduate level course work.
 The curriculum is based on a series of structured learning sequences organized in a core body of knowledge, an area in a related subject, a professional component, a sequence of tracks for selected topics, and elective courses.
 The tracks provide students the opportunity of selecting an area of interest from among administration, research, or education.